 This course will immerse students in an eleven-day trip to Germany, Poland, and the Czech Republic to teach students about the historical realities of the Holocaust.
-Future trip dates will be shared when available.

 Through site visits to Berlin, Warsaw, Krakow, and Prague—all cities significant to the Jewish experience during the Holocaust—students will learn not only how the Holocaust happened, but also explore the bigger ethical and moral dilemmas involved, all related to this central question: How could the world allow an event like this to happen?

 While intended for all students, the course is focused largely on the history and culture of western and eastern Europe as it relates to the Holocaust.
 This trip will also involve a great deal of walking through cities as well as site locations, such as the grounds and buildings of the former Auschwitz labor and death camp.
 Finally, it will expose students to a very emotional journey where they will encounter testaments from survivors, resisters, collaborators, and perpetrators; locations where heroic acts of resistance and revolt took place, as well as horrendous atrocities; and historical and architectural monuments to both the best—and the worst—of humanity.